 - Admit when you were wrong.
 You need to demonstrate that you’re not perfect.
 Because you’re not perfect, right?

 - Conduct regular employee surveys.
 A baseline Culture Survey is important, but you need to be asking for feedback regularly.
-Employee engagement tools like 15Five and Know Your Company make that easier.
+Employee engagement tools like 15Five and Know Your Team make that easier.

 - Tell people when you acted on their advice.
 It’s positive reinforcement—you want them to keep doing it!